slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"There are two ways of spreading light: to be the candle or the mirror that reflects it."
 -- Edith Wharton*

-> *"Every person in your company is a vector.
-Your progress is determined by the sum of all vectors."
--- Elon Musk*

-> *"When working surround yourself with people more sucessful than you.
-When playing surround yourself with people happier than you." (...)
-"A good organization focuses on correctness.
-A bad organization focuses on consensus."
--- Naval Ravikant*

 > *"Nothing will kill a great employee faster than whatching you tolerate a bad one."
 -- Perry Belcher*